CLOSER-Cohorts/DeprecateItems/README.md

 - Select the csv of datasets to be deprecated.
 - Click on the Upload URN's button.
 This will display the list of datasets from the selected csv.
 Click on the Deprecate All button at the base of the screen to deprecate all items in the list of datasets

-These will also reate a powershell script to be used to remove variables within dataset(s) from ElasticSearch.
+These will also create a powershell script to be used to remove variables within dataset(s) from ElasticSearch.

+When you deprecate an item it will deprecate all the items types within the set.
+For datasets the exception is Physical Instance but all other associated Item Types are deprecated.